 What does a Gingerbread Bundt Cake taste like?

 Image the flavor of a gingerbread cookie and then times that by 2!
 This gingerbread bundt cake is soft, fluffy, and bursting with warm holiday flavors.
 It’s all of your favorite holiday spices compressed into one warm, satisfying dessert.
 The flavor in this cake is off the charts! 🙌🏼

-The smooth maple glaze that is drizzled overtop is the perfect accent to this perfectly spiced holiday gingerbread bundt cake.
+The smooth maple glaze that is drizzled overtop is the perfect accent to this perfectly spiced holiday bundt cake.

 - The Best Caramel Apple Dip